I’ve travelled a lot around the world – my country counter is now around 50. And I’ve come across some of the Worst Drivers In The World.

 Worst Drivers In The World: Case Study Number One: Italian Drivers

 I have a theory – the amount of religious paraphernalia on a car’s rear view mirror is a reliable indicator of how crap the drivers are.
 The more crucifixes, rosary beads, or evil eyes wrapped around the mirror, the more dangerous the driving is.
 I first tested this theory in Italy (and used a few Italian Swear Words too!).

 By heritage, I am half Sicilian and half Northern Italian.
 A visit to Italia was a home-coming of sorts for me, even though I’d never been here before in a physical sense.
-However, my first encounter with my Italian heritage was to be – the traffic.
+However, my first encounter with my Italian heritage (and Italian stereotypes) was to be – the traffic.

 The city of Rome was my first exposure to the chaotic Latino driving that was the bane of the Italian stereotype: the roads are an extension of the Monza Formula One race track.
 Collisions result from a reckless apathy for traffic laws and from gawking at gorgeous women walking down the street.
 Merging is a competition, not a mutual effort; road signs and traffic lights are merely ornamentation.
 Moped riders manoeuvre in ways that I would not attempt on a Play Station.